vr-voyage/degu-diffusion/README.md

 # About <!-- omit in toc -->

-This is the code of the first version of my Discord bot software named "DeguDiffusion", that allows you to run your own self-hosted AI images generation Discord bot using a local StableDiffusion installation.
+This is the code of the first version of my Discord bot software named "DeguDiffusion", that allows you to run your own AI-powered images generation bot on Discord using a local installation of StableDiffusion.

 The software is available under MIT license.